-Functional cookies ensure that the website functions properly.
+Functional cookies help the website to personalize your end-users browsing experience.
+These cookies support additional functionality that enhances your site.
 These cookies remember, for example, the user's language preference or completed fields on a form.
 In this way, when next visiting the website, the user does not have to re-enter this information.
 Logically, functional cookies are first-party cookies.

 Tracking cookies (non-functional cookies) are cookies that can be placed for statistical, social, targeting and commercial purposes.
 These cookies have nothing to do with the purely technical support of the website.
 They collect information about the user's surfing behaviour.
 Non-functional cookies may be personal cookies or third-party cookies.